 Too much shading might result in frost, snow, and ice remaining on the roadways, prolonging hazardous driving conditions.
 However, removing too much vegetation from the roadsides can create a sterile and barren appearance and increase solar glare.
-If it is determined that removing trees will increase solar exposure, re-vegetate the affected area with lower growing vegetation in conformance with the Roadside Classification Plan.
+If it is determined that removing trees will increase solar exposure, re-vegetate the affected area with lower growing vegetation in conformance with the Roadside Policy Manual.
+Wherever practical, locate structures and trees to limit shading on the road surface during early morning and late evening hours.